nguyensjsu/fa18-202-crazy-spartans/ProjectJournal/ShikangJin.md

 #### **What blockers I have**
  - Wait for the 3D version of game and combine it.

+#### XP Core Value (Communication)
+ - Our group met and conformed current progress of each member.
+ - We discussed about patterns we want to add to the game.

 <br>

 ## Crazy Spartans, Nov 26